 Tangalooma Island Resort is located on Queensland's Moreton Island, just a 75-minute catamaran cruise from Brisbane.
-This beachfront resort sits amidst a national park, offering direct access to pristine beaches and marine environments.
-Guests can enjoy breathtaking views of Moreton Bay and the surrounding natural landscapes.
+Known as one of Lonely Planet's 100 Best Beaches of the World, Tangalooma provides direct access to pristine beaches and marine parks.
+Guests enjoy a unique opportunity for encounters with wildlife in this natural theme park.

 Accommodation